mindspore-ai/docs/docs/programming_guide/source_en/tokenizer.md

 Tokenization is a process of re-combining continuous character sequences into word sequences according to certain specifications.
 Reasonable tokenization is helpful for semantic comprehension.

 MindSpore provides a tokenizer for multiple purposes to help you process text with high performance.
-You can build their own dictionaries, use appropriate tokenizers to split sentences into different tokens, and search for indexes of the tokens in the dictionaries.
+You can build your own dictionaries, use appropriate tokenizers to split sentences into different tokens, and search for indexes of the tokens in the dictionaries.

 MindSpore provides the following tokenizers.
 In addition, you can customize tokenizers as required.